cyevgeniy/universal/ssg/11ty/content/docs/frontmatter.md

   Note that you can disable publication date displaying with `showPostDate` variable in the `_meta.js` file.
 - `toc` - if true, shows a table of content at the beginning of a page
+- `description` - short description of a page.
+Used for [open graph's](/blog/opengraph) description tag.
+- `image` - open graph's thumbnail image